boochtek/perpetuity-memory/README.md

 # Perpetuity::Memory

-This is the in-memory adapter for Perpetuity.
+This is the in-memory adapter for the [Perpetuity](https://github.com/jgaskins/perpetuity) ORM.

 ## Installation